 3. Pack an extra pair of sunglasses

-If you are a contact lens wearer and also are extremely sensitive to sunlight like I am, make sure to bring a backup pair of sunglasses whenever you plan to be far from home.
+If you are a contact lens wearer and also extremely sensitive to sunlight like I am, make sure to bring a backup pair of sunglasses whenever you plan to be far from home.

 I cannot tell you how much it sucks to be on a boat in the middle of the ocean with broken sunglasses for an entire day.